UKeeeM/CS109-Project-/extension.md

 <b>3.
 Expert finder</b>

 At this time, the extension uses the <a href="https://www.reddit.com/dev/api">Reddit API</a> to find posts relevant to the keywords.
 Once the server determines the keywords for a some web content, it passes those terms to the query field in a Reddit API call.
 The first thing returned are relevant posts.
 After receiving the post, a subsequent call is made to extract comments for those posts.
 The highest rated post are used to determine who an expert is.

+### Install instructions

+1. Clone this repo and switch to the the "expert-app" branch

+2. Open your Chrome browser and type "chrome://extensions/" in the navigation bar

+3. Make sure developer mode is checked

+4. Click "Load unpacked extension"

+5. Navigate to the cloned repo directory and select the "extension" folder within it

+6. Visit a news article and click the expert icon